txt/se20/docs/l06ethics.md

 -   Amazon.com stopped using automated recruiting tools after finding anti-women bias
-- Predictive policing software used to deploy police to where they are most likely needed has been found to overestimate crime rates in certain areas without taking into account the possibility that more crime is observed there simply because more offibers have been sent there in the past.
+- Predictive policing software used to deploy police to where they are most likely needed has been found to overestimate crime rates in certain areas without taking into account the possibility that more crime is observed there simply because more offenders have been sent there in the past.

 ## Model stores